afunnydev/tinysociety/content/articles/2018-11-10-20-luxury-container-tiny-home-with-giant-glass-doors.md

 draft: false
 noindex: false
 ---
 "The Zion" tiny house designed by [Alternative Tiny Houses](https://www.alternativelivingspaces.com/), is a 20' container revamped to create a luxurious and modern tiny home.
-This space makes the perfect guest house or tiny house on a trailer.
+At 143 square feet, this space makes the perfect guest house or tiny house on a trailer.

 ![](/img/zion.png)